kyma-project/console/README.md

 export CLUSTER_HOST=abc.com # setting it permanently in .bashrc would be even better

 ./scripts/.setClusterConfig foo
-# will do the same as ./scripts/.setClusterConfig foo.abc.com
+# After setting the CLUSTER_HOST variable this is equal to running ./scripts/.setClusterConfig foo.abc.com

 # and then, to swithch the cluster: